shyamalpunekar/animal-shelter-DAO/README.md

 # Animal Shelter

-#### A Party Planning Program for Epicodus Java Week 1 Independent Project, 08.15.2017
+#### animal shelter that tracks animals up for adoption, and potential owners that have visited the shelter, 08.15.2017

 ####  By Shyamal Punekar, Kira loo

 ##Description

-  This is a command line application for an all-inclusive party planning service.
+  This is a command line application for an all animal shelter.
 This will prompt the user with several questions about a party they're throwing.
 Based on information they provide, create a unique Event object.
 Then, evaluate its properties to calculate an estimated cost for party planning services.

 ## Specifications